Hender-hs/front-end-test/README.md

-# Getting Started with Create React App
+# Cadastre.me App - Megazord Test

 This project is a project built with React.js.
 Here's the design: shorturl.at/eDQR5